yana-qaSwe/testversion/README.md

 2. Click the "Payments" button
 3. Click "log out" button

-**Actual result**: The user is not redirected to the login page and the page data remains accessible.
+**Actual result**: The user is not redirected to the login page, and the page data remains accessible.

 **Expected result**: The system reverts to an unauthorized state, and the user is redirected to the login page.